Kischy/SimpleMicro/README.md

 bool isListEmpty = list.empty(); // Checks whether the list is empty. size_t currentSize = list.size(); // Returns the size of the list.
-list.maxSize(); // Returns the maximum size of the lost.
+list.maxSize(); // Returns the maximum size of the lost. smpmcr::StaticLList<int,50>::Iterator it = list.begin(); // Returns a iterator to the first element auto it = list.begin(); // Returns a iterator to the first element list.end(); // Returns a iterator that is past the last element
+// The iterator can be incremented, two iterators can be compared for equality and unequality.
+// See for loop in LinkedList Example.

 // Removes the first element that has value 99 and returns true.
 If no element is found with that value it returns false.
 // The second parameter is a comparison function: bool (*isEqualComparisonFunc)(const T&, const T&).